ULethbridge Stories

 LaRae Smith (BA/BEd '21) initially chose ULethbridge for its excellent teaching program.
 She stayed here for her master's because of the fantastic support and mentorship she received from Dr. Kristine Alexander from the Department of History, who is now her grad studies supervisor

-Shining Students 4 min read
+Students Who Inspire 4 min read

 Shining Student Dillon Apsassin (BA '22)